-Join a 13-day Svalbard Photography Tour On An Expedition Arctic Yacht With 6 Guests.
+Join a 13-day Svalbard Wildlife Tour On An Expedition Arctic Yacht With 6 Guests.

 The Arctic, Spitsbergen — how tempting, with an attractive crystal ring, sound these words!
 What lies behind them?

 Heroic discoveries of the past and pioneers, brave captains and travellers...
 These are glaciers and icebergs that live by their unknown laws.
 This is the boundless space of the Arctic ocean and high mountain peaks rising from the depths.
 Here you can feel alone with nature, with harsh and beautiful elements.

 What's it like — the North?
 It's alive, just like people!
 One day it's bursting out with a wide range of colours, the other it's dull and gloomy like an autumn day, or it's melancholically reserved and detached.